Harshchokshi-create/healthcare-risk-analytics-dashboard/README.md

  VitalAI — Healthcare Risk Analytics & Multi-Agent AI Decision Support System

-> A comprehensive end-to-end AI/ML project that combines real machine learning models with a multi-agent AI pipeline to analyze cardiovascular risk and provide actionable medical recommendations.
+> A comprehensive end-to-end AI/ML project that combines real machine learning models with an AI agent pipeline to analyze cardiovascular risk and provide actionable medical recommendations.

 ---

 Project Overview

-VitalAI is a **multi-agent cardiovascular risk analysis system** built as part of the Microsoft Elevate Program internship capstone project.
+VitalAI is a ** cardiovascular risk analysis system** built as part of the Microsoft Elevate Program internship capstone project.
 It goes beyond traditional data analytics by integrating real trained ML models with a 3-agent AI pipeline that interprets predictions, generates recommendations, and produces structured medical reports — all accessible through a professional web interface.

 Problem Statement